NEONScience/NEON-Data-Skills/tutorials/teaching-modules/disturb-events-co13/nCLIMDIV-Palmer-Drought-In-R.md

-This tutorial focuses on how to visualize Palmer Drought Severity Index data in R and Plot.ly.The tutorial is part of the Data Activities that can be used with the
+This tutorial focuses on how to visualize Palmer Drought Severity Index data in R and Plot.ly.
+The tutorial is part of the Data Activities that can be used with the
-<a href="{{ site.basurl }}/overview-disturbance-events-co13flood/" target="_blank"> *Quantifying The Drivers and Impacts of Natural Disturbance Events Teaching Module*</a>.
+<a href="{{ site.baseurl }}/overview-disturbance-events-co13flood/" target="_blank"> *Quantifying The Drivers and Impacts of Natural Disturbance Events Teaching Module*</a>.

 <div id="ds-objectives" markdown="1">